Sage Privacy Policy

 • Sensitive Personal Information

 Legal Process.
-Subject to applicable law, we may disclose information about you (i) if we are required to do so by law, regulation or legal process, such as a subpoena; (ii) in response to requests by government entities, such as law enforcement authorities; (iii) when we believe disclosure is necessary or appropriate to prevent physical, financial or other harm, injury or loss; or (iv) in connection with an investigation of suspected or actual unlawful activity
+Subject to applicable law, we may disclose information about you (i) if we are required to do so by law, regulation or legal process, such as a subpoena; (ii) in response to requests by government entities, such as law enforcement authorities; (iii) when we believe disclosure is necessary or appropriate to prevent physical, financial or other harm, injury or loss; or (iv) in connection with an investigation of suspected or actual unlawful activity.

 User Disclosures.
 Some Personal Information is disclosed as a matter of course as a result of your use of certain Services.
 Any Personal Information shared via any public forum using the Services or on another website (such as Facebook, Google, LinkedIn, Instagram or Twitter) may become public information.
-We cannot control the use of information disclosed in these public forums. .
+We cannot control the use of information disclosed in these public forums.
 You should exercise caution when disclosing information in these public areas, especially your health information and location data, and be careful how you disclose your Personal Information.
 Content posted in public areas of the Services, including advice and opinions, represents the views and is the responsibility of those who post the content.
 We do not necessarily endorse, support, verify, or agree with the content posted.
 If you have any questions or comments about any content posted using the Services, please contact us at the address below.
+USERS ASSUME ALL RESPONSIBILITY FOR ANY LOSS OF PRIVACY OR OTHER HARM RESULTING FROM THEIR OWN VOLUNTARY DISCLOSURE OF PERSONAL INFORMATION IN PUBLIC FORUMS

 CALIFORNIA PRIVACY RIGHTS